 The account continues in graphic detail: pp.25-26.

 Discharged, "by his own request", from Aldershot on the 15th of April 1866.

 Conduct and character: "Bad".
 Not in possession of any Good Conduct badges.

 Entitled to the Crimean medal with clasps for Alma, Balaclava, Inkerman and Sebastopol.

 ("Sebastopol" clasp sent on O/C.s certificate, date unreadable.)

-The 1881 Census shows a man of this name, a Blacksmith as born 1829 in Dublin living at 19 Alex Cottages, Kingston On Thames, Surrey.
-Wife Ann, aged 45, born Wimbledon, and two stepdaughters aged 11 and 9.
+The 1881 Census shows a man of this name, a Blacksmith born 1829 in Dublin living with his wife Ann, 45, born Wimbledon, and two stepdaughters, 11 and 9.

 A William Doyle is recorded as having died in the Greenwich district, aged 66, in the June quarter of 1895.